How to Wash Pillows: Full Guide and Expert Tips

 All types of pillows can be washed, but the washing methods differ according to type.

-You can machine wash most pillows.
+Most pillows can be washed in a machine, making it easy to wash pillows regularly.
 However, others may require a hand wash, like memory foam pillows.

 Additionally, certain pillows, particularly those with feathers, may benefit from a pillow bag during deep clean washing to protect the feathers from damage.